 What does climate change have to do with salmon?
 Climate change can increase the temperature of water.
 If water is too warm, salmon eggs will not hatch.
 Another effect of climate change is ocean acidification.
 Ocean acidification makes it harder for salmon to detect predators and prey.
-Climate change can also cause more severe droughts.
-Without enough water, salmon can not migrate.

-In order to get kids involved, TreePeople created the Youth Leadership Program.
+Program.
 This program teaches young people how to care for trees in their communities.
 The program was started in 2014, and in three years volunteers have cared for more than 600 trees!